venkateshreddypala/Spectrum_RESTful/README.md

 ```
 > HTTP Method	Available URI	Summary
-- POST	/notes	To create a notebook
+- POST	/transaction/{id} To post a Transaction.
-- GET	/notes/{notebookName}	To get a specific notebook detail
+- GET	/transaction/{id}	To get a specific transaction detail
-- GET	/notes	To get the details of all the notebooks
+- GET	/rewards	To get the details of all the rewards
-- DELETE	/notes/{notebookName}	To delete a specific notebook
+- DELETE	/transaction/{id}	To delete a specific transaction.
 ```

 ### URI Method summary